FREQUENTLY ASKED QUESTIONS

 After its historic losses in trying to forcibly suppress the information uniquely available in CtC and on this website, the IRS began trying to simply discourage Americans learning that information.
-This effort involved a combination of ad hominem attacks against me personally (such as what is discussed here); carefully-inaccurate listings in things like the IRS's annual "Dirty Dozen" list (see more about that here); and a contrived "lawsuit" by which the IRS has asked the federal courts to order my wife and me to replace the testimony on our own tax returns with testimony dictated by the tax agency (on the basis of which the government could then claim that we owed it taxes for the years involved)!
+This effort involved a combination of ad hominem attacks against me personally; carefully-inaccurate listings in things like the IRS's annual "Dirty Dozen" list (see more about that here); and a contrived "lawsuit" by which the IRS has asked the federal courts to order my wife and me to replace the testimony on our own tax returns with testimony dictated by the tax agency (on the basis of which the government could then claim that we owed it taxes for the years involved)!
 Click here to learn more about THAT bizarre and outrageous effort to evade the liberating truth about the tax uniquely revealed in CtC.

 In response to all of this government huffing and puffing, you're SUPPOSED to think, "The federal government, and especially the IRS, are honorable, scrupulously law-respecting institutions!
 They would never do such things if Hendrickson was right..."
-(By the way, you're also supposed to think that Treasury Secretary Tim Geithner honestly just made mistakes on his own tax filings; the illegal extraction of the "phone tax" from everyone for 75 years was merely a sustained oversight; the Second Amendment was passed in order to protect American's right to hunt; and so on and so forth...)
+(By the way, you're also supposed to think that former Treasury Secretary Tim Geithner honestly just made mistakes on his own tax filings; the illegal extraction of the "phone tax" from everyone for 75 years was merely a sustained oversight; the Second Amendment was passed in order to protect American's right to hunt; and so on and so forth...)